Revisions and the edition of this document

 JU6

-Connection for relay card or communication card or for updating firmware.
+Connection for relay cards or communication cards or for updating firmware.
 Only one card or contact at a time can fit.

 7